cogentcore/core/gpu/README.md

     + `Pipeline` performs a specific chain of operations, using `Shader` program(s).
 In a graphics context, each pipeline typically handles a different type of material or other variation in rendering (textured vs. not, transparent vs. solid, etc).
     + `Memory` manages the memory, organized by `Vars` variables that are referenced in the shader programs, with each Var having any number of associated values in `Values`.
 Vars are organized into `Set`s that manage their bindings distinctly, and can be updated at different time scales.
 It has 4 different `Buffer` buffers for different types of memory.
 It is assumed that the *sizes* of all the Values do not change frequently, so everything is Alloc'd afresh if any size changes.
 This avoids the need for complex de-fragmentation algorithms, and is maximally efficient, but is not good if sizes change (which is rare in most rendering cases).

-* `Image` manages a WebGPU Image and associated `ImageView`, including potential host staging buffer (shared as in a Value or owned separately).
+* `Texture` manages a WebGPU Texture and associated `TextureView`, including potential host staging buffer (shared as in a Value or owned separately).
-* `Texture` extends the `Image` with a `Sampler` that defines how pixels are accessed in a shader.
+* `Texture` extends the `Texture` with a `Sampler` that defines how pixels are accessed in a shader.
-* `Framebuffer` manages an `Image` along with a `RenderPass` configuration for managing a `Render` target (shared for rendering onto a window `Surface` or an offscreen `RenderFrame`)
+* `Framebuffer` manages an `Texture` along with a `RenderPass` configuration for managing a `Render` target (shared for rendering onto a window `Surface` or an offscreen `RenderFrame`)

-* `Surface` represents the full hardware-managed `Image`s associated with an actual on-screen Window.
+* `Surface` represents the full hardware-managed `Texture`s associated with an actual on-screen Window.
 One can associate a System with a Surface to manage the Swapchain updating for effective double or triple buffering.
 * `RenderFrame` is an offscreen render target with Framebuffers and a logical device if being used without any Surface -- otherwise it should use the Surface device so images can be copied across them.

 * Unlike most game-oriented GPU setups, wGPU is designed to be used in an event-driven manner where render updates arise from user input or other events, instead of requiring a constant render loop taking place at all times (which can optionally be established too).
 The event-driven model is vastly more energy efficient for non-game applications.